atex-community-plugins/mail-importer/README.md

     // "principalId" is the principalId of the user that will be used to import, defaults to "98".
     // "principalId": "98",

+    // "minWords" allow you to specify the minimum number of words a body needs to have to import it, this
+    // is useful when you want to import just the images contained in the mail without the article.
+    // "minWords": 10

     // The "contentTypes" allow you to specify some defaults for specific content types.
     "contentTypes": {